About Public Health

 - Prepare for emergencies.

-Public Health operates very much “behind the scenes”.
-We’re not as visible as law enforcement or fire fighting, but we’re just as vital to the safety and well being of the community.
+In the public's eye, Public Health may not be as visible as law enforcement or fire fighting but we’re just as vital to the safety and well being of the community.
 For example, Public Health responds to outbreaks of diseases and controls their spread to prevent further illness.
 Public Health inspects restaurants to ensure the food you eat is safe.
 Public Health monitors the quality of vaccines used to immunize you and your family.
 And Public Health enforces regulations to make sure septic systems operate properly and pose no threat to human health.
 This kind of work often goes unnoticed – unless it isn’t being done.
 Public Health is working everyday for a safer and healthier community.

 Public Health’s long term vision is “Active, healthy families and people of all ages, abilities and cultures living, playing and working in thriving communities”.
 To achieve this vision we provide services that: